jcortesr/PerMuTe/README.md

 > data.
 Environ Ecol Stat 27, 293–318 (2020).
 > <a href="https://doi.org/10.1007/s10651-020-00446-" class="uri">https://doi.org/10.1007/s10651-020-00446-</a>

-Please use the above citation when using the code provided in this R package.
+Please cite both the software (Zenodo DOI) and the above paper when using the code provided in this R package.

 We do a sample analysis and look at trends in gridded temperature data, provided by NASA here: